LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 There was a clear view that the forms are too complicated, and they struggle to understand what has been sent to them

-> I had people telling me I need help - I don't know what to do.
-I'm being expected to know the name of the forms; I don't know what forms I have to fill in
+> I had people telling me "I need help - I don't know what to do.
+I'm being expected to know the name of the forms; I don't know what forms I have to fill in"

 One of the key messages coming through was the idea of receipts; people love having emails and written communications as it gives them a record and a way to prove their side of the story if things go wrong.